Announcements

 Use Inclusive Language:

 Avoid assumptions and generalizations.
 Use gender-neutral and culturally respectful language whenever possible.
+And if unsure of how to refer to someone, ask in a considerate manner.

 Intent does not erase impact.
 If you hurt someone, even unintentionally, take accountability, apologize and adjust your behavior.